BrightspaceUI/core/mixins/loading-complete/README.md

 }
 ```

-If for any reason `resolveLoadingComplete` is never called, `loadingComplete` won't resolve and any consumers will hang
+If for any reason `resolveLoadingComplete` is never called, `loadingComplete` won't resolve and any consumers will hang.

 ### `getLoadingComplete`

-In some cases, instead of finding one spot to call `resolveLoadingComplete`, you may find it easier to `await` a set of promises in a custom `getLoadingComplete` method
+In some cases, instead of finding one spot to call `resolveLoadingComplete`, you may find it easier to `await` a set of promises in a custom `getLoadingComplete` method.

-You'll also need to use this method if you're working in a general-use mixin rather than directly in a component
+You'll also need to use this method if you're working in a general-use mixin rather than directly in a component.

 ```js
 class MyComponent extends LoadingCompleteMixin(LitElement) {